git-town/git-town/README.md

 If you have an idea about a cool feature you would like to see in Git Town, please <a href="https://github.com/Originate/git-town/issues/new" target="_blank">open a ticket</a>.
 Our team will add the <a href="https://github.com/Originate/git-town/labels/idea" target="_blank">idea</a> tag.
-Once we reach agreement about this idea, it will be tagged as <a href="https://github.com/Originate/git-town/labels/enhancement" target="_blank">enhancement</a>
+Once we reach agreement about this idea, it will be tagged as an <a href="https://github.com/Originate/git-town/labels/enhancement" target="_blank">enhancement</a>
-or <a href="https://github.com/Originate/git-town/labels/bug" target="_blank">bug</a>.
+or a <a href="https://github.com/Originate/git-town/labels/bug" target="_blank">bug</a>.